cupnoodle/blog/_posts/2016-08-06-deploy-rails-unicorn-git.markdown

 ![rails credential](https://littlefoximage.s3.amazonaws.com/post24/rails_credential.png)
 Copy this information to a text file as we will use it later.

-Before anything else, lets update the apt-get repository <br>
+Before anything else, update the apt-get repository <br>
 <code>sudo apt-get update</code>

 ### Setup rails user privilege